Borders-None/lessons-2020-autumn-advanced/advanced_15_HTTP_API/README.md

 ## Running the REST API

-If you want to run this web api, you will need to downlaod node.js [from here](https://nodejs.org/en/download/) and install it on your computer.
+If you want to run this REST api, you will need to download node.js [from here](https://nodejs.org/en/download/) and install it on your computer.

 After you have installed node, you have to: